bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 beans.presentationService.defaultUploadedPresentation=${bigbluebutton.web.serverURL}/default.pdf
 ```

-Please name the file "default.pdf" if you do not want BigBlueButton to generate thumbnails, which will be used in some frontend apps, from this file.
+Please use the file name "default.pdf" if you would not like BigBlueButton to generate thumbnails from this file.
+The thumbnails will be used in some frontend apps, such as Greenlight v2.

 You'll need to restart BigBlueButton after the change with `sudo bbb-conf --restart`.